Pilad/GregTech-Modern/docs/content/Modpacks/Examples/Example_Steam_Multiblock.md

 ```
 ### Recipe map
-Use code for new MB
+Use code for new MB:
     .recipeType('your_recipe')
 Or use this code for existing machines:
     .recipeTypes(GTRecipeTypes.get('compressor'))
-See the code here
+See the code here:
 https://github.com/GregTechCEu/GregTech-Modern/blob/a69bcc80e45c1fbeb910dc65124463bc6c67b60f/src/main/java/com/gregtechceu/gtceu/common/data/GTRecipeTypes.java#L193
 ```